usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 A communication channel that uses approved encryption where the initiator of the connection (client) has authenticated the recipient (server).
 Authenticated protected channels provide confidentiality and man-in-the-middle protection and are frequently used in the user authentication process.
 TLS [[BCP 195]](#bcp195) is an example of an authenticated protected channel when the certificate presented by the recipient is verified by the initiator.

 #### Authentication
 The process of establishing confidence in the identity of users or information systems.
+Authentication of users (subscribers) implies confirmation of the subscriber's presence and intent to authenticate.

 #### Authentication Protocol
 A defined sequence of messages between a claimant and a verifier that demonstrates that the claimant has possession and control of a valid authenticator to establish his/her identity.
 Secure authentication protocols also demonstrate to the claimant that he or she is communicating with the intended verifier.